-The following factors will be used in evaluating proposals for the SOFIA Legacy Program participation.
+The following factors will be used in evaluating proposals for the SOFIA Legacy Program:

-- The scientific merit of the proposed activities and enhancement of the SLP. - The competence and relevant experience of the Principal Investigator and collaborators. - The utility and value of the proposed analysis and tool development - The utility and value of proposed supporting data sets - For Joint Legacy Programs a substantial participation from non-German team members is required.
+- The scientific merit of the proposed activities and enhancement of the SLP. - The competence and relevant experience of the Principal Investigator and collaborators. - The utility and value of the proposed analysis and tool development - The utility and value of proposed supporting data sets - For Joint Legacy Programs, a substantial participation from non-German team members is required.

 The SMO director may select part of the proposed work and offer a concomitantly modified budget.
-He may also, after consultations with the DSI Director and SMO Deputy Director decline Joint Legacy Programs that do not meet the programmatic priorities of both NASA and DLR.
+He may also, after consultations with the DSI Director and SMO Deputy Director, decline Joint Legacy Programs that do not meet the programmatic priorities of both NASA and DLR.
+Proposals providing synergies with major observing facilities will be given particular consideration.

-1.6.
+2.4.
 Funding for U.S.-based Investigators

 Funds for awards are expected to be available to investigators at U.S. institutions subject to the annual NASA budget cycle.
-It is expected that the total budget for the first round of the SOFIA Legacy Programs will be approximately \$1M per year.
+It is expected that the total budget for the first round of the SOFIA Legacy Programs will be approximately \$2M per year.
 The nominal grant period for these awards will be up to three years, with funding disbursed on an annual basis.
 Nominally, one or two programs will be selected per cycle.
 It is expected that the grant disbursement will be evenly distributed over the period of performance, unless explicitly justified and approved by the SMO.

 The budget and disbursement should be fully justified in the budget narrative.
 Funding can be allocated for salary support, including student or post-doctoral researcher support.
-Direct costs, such as computer hardware software licenses, travel support etc. are also expected.
+Direct costs (such as computer hardware or software licenses, travel support, etc.) are also expected.
 Proposals in response to this call must include an itemized budget outlining the costs and assignments required to complete the proposed work.

-Only researchers with U.S. affiliations are eligible to receive financial support through this Legacy Science Program.
+Only researchers with U.S. affiliations are eligible to receive financial support through this Legacy Program.
 All funding will be disbursed through the proposal PI's institution.

-For the legacy proposals selected, the total allocated funding requested for year 1 will be released at the time that both USRA and the recipient institution have agreed on the terms and conditions of the grant.
-The second and third year's funding is contingent on satisfactory annual cost and technical progress reports, submitted to the SMO Director via the SOFIA/USRA contracts office.
+For the Legacy proposals selected, the total allocated funding requested for the first year of observations will be released at the time that both USRA and the recipient institution have agreed on the terms and conditions of the grant.
+Funding for the second and third year is contingent on satisfactory annual cost and technical progress reports, submitted to the SMO Director via the SOFIA/USRA Contracts Office.